sxh8fx/Director_DB/README.md

-# Director_DB

-# 🎬 Director_DB
+# 🎬 Director’s Cut

-Welcome to **Director_DB** – an open-source project designed to help you explore and analyze movie directors and their works with ease.
+Welcome to **Director’s Cut** – an open-source project designed to help you explore and analyze movie directors and their works with ease.
 Powered by Flask for the backend and JavaScript for the frontend, Director_DB offers a seamless way to fetch, display, and interact with director/movie data.

 ---

 ## 🚀 Introduction

-**Director_DB** is a web-based application that allows users to search for movie directors, view their filmography, and analyze their work statistics.
-Whether you're a movie buff, data analyst, or developer, Director_DB makes it easy to access and visualize director information.
+**Director’s Cut** is a web-based application that allows users to search for movie directors, view their filmography, and analyze their work statistics.
+Whether you're a movie buff, data analyst, or developer, Director’s Cut makes it easy to access and visualize director information.

 ---